 Wilson Hall

-Students completing a major with a concentration in philosophy are expected to know the major movements, problems, writings, concepts and terms in the history of Western philosophy.
+Students completing a major in Philosophy are expected to know the major movements, problems, writings, concepts and terms in the history of Western philosophy.
 The program concentrates on major figures such as Plato, Aristotle, Descartes, Locke, Berkeley, Hume and Kant; on problems arising in contemporary movements such as analytic philosophy, existentialism and American philosophy; and on the major subdivisions of philosophy, including logic, ethics, aesthetics, philosophy and law, philosophy of science and philosophy of religion.

 Philosophy concentrators should be able to: